-How accessible is the farm?

 -Are there restrooms available?

 Yes portable toilets are available at the farm.
-We have one handicap accessible portable toilet.
+We have one handicap accessible portable toilet and 3 standard toilets.

 -Is the farm wheelchair accessible?